How to Manage Pests

 Click on image to enlarge

-Common hosts: Eggs and larvae of beetles, butterflies, moths, and other insects.
+Common prey: For adults: aphids.
+For larvae: eggs and larvae of soil-dwelling beetles, butterflies, moths and other insects.

 Commercially available: No